Why Website Maintenance is Important for Businesses

 Search engines, like Archie and Google, were soon created to help users find the information they wanted.
 Here is a quick, 30-second summary of three decades of history for marketers and business owners:

-- 1990 – The first browser and search engine are created and published to the WW3 with basic page functions, minimal design, and a focus on function over form.
+- 1990 – The first browser and search engine are created and published with basic page functions and minimal design.

-- 2001 – Audi builds a new customer experience (CX) by creating a partially responsive website where content is modified based on the size of the web browser window.
+- 2001 – Audi foresees the future and responds with a new customer experience (CX): a partially responsive website that modifies content based on the browser window size.

-- 2005 – Google Analytics launches and is still the most popular tool for capturing user behaviours and traffic.
+- 2005 – Google Analytics launches.
+Almost 20 years later, it’s still the most popular tool for analyzing user behaviours and traffic.

-- 2009 – Facebook introduces the “Like” button – paving the way for other sites to introduce real-time interactions with their users and layered widget functionalities.
+- 2009 – Facebook introduces the “Like” button.
+This unassuming digital thumb paves the way for real-time interactions and layered widget functionalities.

-With the increase of website and online advertising, Canada’s Accessibility Act was created, affecting websites again.
-On top of creating a seamless UX experience in which information is easy to find, it must also be findable by all people – including people with disabilities.
-This, in turn, has created conversation around neumorphism.
+With the increase of websites and online advertising, Canada’s Accessibility Act was created to equalize the digital experience.
+It prioritizes seamless UX design and accessibility by everyone, including those with disabilities.
+This, in turn, has created conversation around things like neumorphism.

 Neumorphism in user interfaces. (from https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6)